 As Halloween approaches, many minds turn to autumn themes—pumpkins, parties, and, of course, trick or treating with neighbors.
-But neighborly tricks aren’t exclusive to Halloween or children; in fact, some of the most complex neighborly hijinks are committed by adults and invite legal intervention rather than innocent mischief.
+But neighborly tricks aren’t exclusive to Halloween or children; in fact, adults commit some of the most complex neighborly hijinks.
+These invite legal intervention rather than innocent mischief.
 Here’s our list of the top three legal shenanigans committed by neighbors.

 One of the most common offenses committed by neighbors is trespass.
 Under New Hampshire law, trespass can occur when an individual enters or remains in any place when that individual knows he is not permitted to do so.
 See RSA 635:2, I. So how can neighbors commit trespass?

 The most common way neighbors commit trespass is by crossing property boundaries between their property and their neighbor’s property when they are aware that such a crossing is without the consent of the neighboring property owner.
-Property owners are permitted under New Hampshire law to report trespass to police, and may have the option of pressing charges depending on circumstances.
+New Hampshire law permits property owners to report trespass to police.
+They may have the option of pressing charges depending on circumstances.

 2. Destruction of Property

 Another common neighborly offense is destruction of property.
 Typically, destruction of property occurs when an individual purposely or recklessly damages the property of another without any reasonable basis or right to do so.
 In New Hampshire, destruction of property can be charged under various statutes, including criminal mischief under RSA 634:2.

 Some ways neighbors can commit destruction of property is by intentionally destroying the physical property of a neighbor.
 Examples include damaging, cutting, or removing vegetation and trees on the land of the neighbor; removing or damaging boundary fences on the land of the neighbor; or committing any offense to property known to be on the land of the neighbor, including buildings and dwellings.